peleco/deningunaparte/content/about.md

 Colophon
 --

-De ninguna parte uses [Aperçu](https://www.colophon-foundry.org/typefaces/apercu/) as body and display text.
-This website is built with [Hugo](https://gohugo.io/) and the hosting is provided by [Netlify](https://www.netlify.com/).
+De ninguna parte is built with [Hugo](https://gohugo.io/) and the hosting is provided by [Netlify](https://www.netlify.com/).
 Thank you all. :clap:
+We use [Aperçu](https://www.colophon-foundry.org/typefaces/apercu/) as body and display text.